u1v3r/cwac-richedit/README.markdown

 update your toolbar to indicate what is and is not in use, and so you know what to do when the user taps on one of those toolbar buttons again.

-Alternatively, if you are on API Level 11 or higher, you can call `enableActionModes()` on the `RichEditText`.
-This will add a "FORMAT" entry on the action mode that comes up when the user highlights some prose in the editor.
-Tapping that will allow the user to toggle various effects.
-This is significantly simpler than rolling your own toolbar.

 ### Supported Effects